Reaching an ADHD Diagnosis

 Diagnosing ADHD in Children

-ADHD, like many other mental health disorders, is difficult to diagnose in children.
-This is largely due to the idea that ADHD symptoms are simply exaggerated versions of normal behaviors.
+ADHD, like many other mental health disorders, is challenging to diagnose in children.
+This is primarily due to the idea that ADHD symptoms are just exaggerated versions of normal behaviors.

 Everyone feels sad or nervous sometimes, but this does not mean they have a depression or anxiety diagnosis.
 Likewise, all kids will experience symptoms related to hyperactivity or poor attention, but that does not indicate they have ADHD.
 It means they are displaying normal and typical behavior for kids their age.